Binary Spatial Random Field Reconstruction from Non-Gaussian Inhomogeneous Time-series Observations: Introduction

 The main purpose of this paper is to develop a low complexity algorithm that can reconstruct a binary spatial random field given transmitted time-series data from sensors.
 The binary spatial random field is modeled by a WGP with the warping function being an indicator function.
 Conditional on the values of the binary spatial random field, the temporal processes are modeled by WGPs following specific non-Gaussian marginal distributions.
 Meanwhile, two types of sensors are deployed to observe either point or integral observations.
-The point observations are noisy realizations of the temporal processes at some specific time points while integral observations are the sums or averages of realizations of the temporal processes over time intervals with additive noise.
-In the real world, point observations are commonly used to measure real-time features such as daily temperature, and integral observations are used to track cumulative features such as total daily precipitation.
+The Point sensors defined later in \ref{Temporal: PointObservation} take point observations that are noisy realizations of the temporal processes at some specific time points while the Integral sensors defined later in \ref{Temporal: IntegralObservation} take integral observations that are the averages of realizations of the temporal processes over time intervals with additive noise.
+In practice, Point sensors are commonly used to measure real-time features such as daily temperature, whereas Integral sensors are used to track cumulative features such as total daily precipitation \cite{allart2015disaggregating}, computed tomography (CT) scans \cite{Tanskanen2020}, and areal data \cite{tanaka2019spatially}.
+Therefore, both types of sensors can be utilized to monitor various temporal phenomena that stem from the same spatial phenomenon and enhance the performance of spatial field reconstruction \cite{Sahu2010}.

+A number of studies have been devoted to developing tractable methods to reconstruct latent spatial field through Gaussian Process-based data.
+In those studies, authors commonly adopt the hierarchical Bayesian framework and resort to Markov Chain Monte Carlo (MCMC) \cite{Sahu2010} (in particular, Hamiltonian Monte Carlo \cite{Wang2019}) to infer the posterior predictive distribution.
+Alternatively, the posterior predictive distribution can be derived analytically when conjugacy is assumed in the model \cite{Ido2015}.
+However, MCMC-based methods are not suitable for accommodating the continuous online inflow of sensor observations due to their sophisticated and time-consuming nature, whereas conjugacy is not present in the set-up using WGPs.